mamisaki/TractoFlowProc/README.md

 ### PROBTRACKX
 [PROBTRACKX](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide#PROBTRACKX_-_probabilistic_tracking_with_crossing_fibres) produces sample streamlines, by starting from some seed and then iterate between (1) drawing an orientation from the voxel-wise bedpostX distributions, (2) taking a step in this direction, and (3) checking for any termination criteria.
 These sample streamlines can then be used to build up a histogram of how many streamlines visited each voxel or the number of streamlines connecting specific brain regions.
 This streamline distribution can be thought of as the posterior distribution on the streamline location or the connectivity distribution.

-The script 'run_PROBTACKX.py' runs 'probtrackx2' to create a streamline distribution from a seed mask.
+The run_PROBTACKX.py script runs 'probtrackx2' to generate a streamline distribution from a seed mask.
 The seed mask should be defined in the template (MNI152) space.
 Multiple seeds can be implemented in one file by using different values.
 The mask filename should be specified with the '--seed_template' option.

 Seed names for each index value can be provided with a csv file of the same name with the suffix '.csv'.
 For example, the name file for the 'SeedROI.nii.gz' is 'SeedROI.csv'.
-The name csv file must be placed in the same directory as the mask image file.
+The csv file must be located in the same directory as the mask image file.

 A sample seed ROI image and its name file are provided as SeedROI.nii.gz and SeedROI.csv in this repository (i.e., ~/TractflowProc/).
-This file defines the centromedial amygdala (CMA), basolateral amygdala (BLA), superficial amygdala (SFA), and nucleus accumbense (NACC) regions bilaterally.
+This file defines the centromedial amygdala (CMA), basolateral amygdala (BLA), superficial amygdala (SFA), and nucleus accumbens (NACC) regions bilaterally.

+#### Usage
+run_PROBTRACKX.py [-h] [--gpu] --seed_template SEED_TEMPLATE [--overwrite] FDT_folder
+e.g,
-To run the commands below, you will need to prepare the SeedROI.nii.gz file in ~/TractFlow_workspace.
-The name csv file must be placed in the same directory as the mask image file.
+To run the commands below, you need to prepare the SeedROI.nii.gz file in ~/TractFlow_workspace.
+The csv file containing the ROI names must be placed in the same directory as the mask image file.
 ```
 conda activate tractflow
 cd ~/TractFlowProc
 nohup ./run_PROBTACKX.py --gpu --seed_template ~/TractFlow_workspace/SeedROI.nii.gz ~/TractFlow_workspace/FDT > nohup_probtrackx.out &
 ```

-## 6. Collecting the result files in a single folder
+## 6. Collecting result files into a single folder
+The script collect_all_results.py copies all standardized result files to one place, [workplace]/All_results/[sub].

+#### Usage
+usage: collect_all_results.py [-h] [--overwrite] workplace
+e.g,
 ```
 conda activate tractflow
 cd ~/TractFlowProc
 ./collect_all_results.py ~/TractFlow_workspace
 ```

-Result files are stored in the ~/TractFlow_workspace/results/*subject* folders.
+The result files are stored in, for example, ~/TractFlow_workspace/All_results/*subject* folders.
+Each subject folder contains following files.
+- Freewater corrected DTI metrics
+    \*\_fw_corr_fa_\* : fractional anisotropy
+    \*\_fw_corr_md_\* : mean diffusivity
+    \*\_fw_corr_rd_\* : radial diffusivity
+    \*\_fw_corr_ad_\* : axial diffusivity
+    \*\_fw_corr_ga_\* : geodesic anisotropy [[Batchelor et al., 2005](https://onlinelibrary.wiley.com/doi/10.1002/mrm.20334)]

+- XTRACT
+    \*\_FDT_xtract_stats.csv : XTRACT output statistics

+- PROBTRACKX
+    \*\_[ROI_NAME]_fdt_paths_prob_standard.nii.gz : Probabilistic tractography map for the ROI seed.

-- DTI_Metrics/
+- Freewater uncorrected metrcts
-    The axial diffusivity (ad), fractional anisotropy (fa), geodesic anisotropy (ga) [[Batchelor et al., 2005](https://onlinelibrary.wiley.com/doi/10.1002/mrm.20334)], mean diffusivity (md), radial diffusivity (rd), tensor, tensor norm [[Kindlmann et al., 2007](https://ieeexplore.ieee.org/abstract/document/4359059)], tensor eigenvalues, tensor eigenvectors, tensor mode, and color-FA are created.
+    DTI metrics : The axial diffusivity (ad), fractional anisotropy (fa), geodesic anisotropy (ga) [Batchelor et al., 2005], mean diffusivity (md), radial diffusivity (rd)

-- FODF_Metrics/
-    The fiber orientation distribution function (fODF) metrics computed are the total and maximum Apparent Fiber Density (AFD) [[Raffelt et al., 2012](https://www.sciencedirect.com/science/article/pii/S1053811911012092)], the Number of Fiber Orientation (NuFO) [[Dell’Acqua et al., 2013](https://onlinelibrary.wiley.com/doi/epdf/10.1002/hbm.22080)] and principal fODFs orientations (up to 5 per voxel).
+    FODF metrics : The fiber orientation distribution function (fODF) metrics including the total and maximum Apparent Fiber Density (AFD) [Raffelt et al., 2012], the Number of Fiber Orientation (NuFO) [Dell’Acqua et al., 2013] and principal fODFs orientations (up to 5 per voxel).

-- FW_Corrected_Metrics/
-    DTI metrics files with freewater correction are created in this folder.

-- Local_Tracking/
-    *subject*__local_tracking_prob_wm_seeding_wm_mask_seed_0.trk